byexamples/byexample/docs/languages/ruby.md

 For this reason, ``byexample`` suppress the representation of the object returned unless the example has a ``=>``.

-In the following case, no object returned is not printed and there for it is not checked:
+In the following case, the result of each expression is not printed and therefor they are not checked:

 ```ruby
 >> 1 + 2